 We believe marital agreements make sense for anyone who is getting married.
 They can be especially important for those entering into second marriages, those with significant assets, and those who want to protect the inheritance rights of children from a first marriage or prior relationship.
 Our strong background and experience in both family law and estate planning allows us to give our clients sound, multi-faceted legal advice in both simple and complicated marital agreements.

 A cohabitation agreement is similar to a marriage agreement.
 It deals with the same issues as a marriage contract, however, the legal issues are different for cohabiting couples than for married couples.

 For the purposes of a cohabitation agreement, you are considered common law spouses if you have lived together continuously for three years or if you are parents of a child.
 There is no distinction between same-sex and opposite-sex couples.

 Our law firm drafts, reviews and enforces the terms of domestic contracts.
 To arrange a consultation, send us an e-mail or call 1 905-571-1774.
-From offices in Oshawa, Ontario, we represent clients throughout the Durham Region.
+From our offices in Oshawa we represent clients throughout the Durham Region of Ontario.